Right Arrow

 13 minutes

-Traditional CCTV: The reactive approach
+Traditional camera systems: The reactive approach

 The technology operates on fixed logic that cannot determine context or threat levels.
 While traditional analytics can detect motion, classify objects, and apply simple rules—such as triggering alerts when persons cross virtual tripwires—they cannot determine why something is happening or whether it truly poses a threat.

-AI-powered cameras: Proactive intelligence at work
+AI-powered cameras: Forward-looking intelligence at work

 Key technological differences